We are looking for an individual who will join Pilot Light during this exciting time in our growth.

 - Work closely with the Executive Director to provide support with general operations and data management

-- At least five years of experience working in K-12 education
+- At least five years of experience working in K-12 education, with all or a portion of that preferably as a classroom teacher

 - Experience writing and executing standards-aligned, objective-driven curriculum